IntersectMBO/cardano-node/doc/reference/plutus/reference-script-example.md

 ./scripts/babbage/mkfiles.sh
 ```

-To start your babbage cluster you need to run the `example/run/all.sh` shell script.
+To start your babbage cluster, you need to run the `example/run/all.sh` shell script.
-The remainder of this guide briefly talks about the [shell script example](scripts/plutus/example-reference-script-usage.sh) that automatically does everything for you.
+The remainder of this guide provides a brief walkthrough of the [shell script example](scripts/plutus/example-reference-script-usage.sh) that automatically creates a reference script and spends the utxo at
+the reference script's corresponding script address.

 #### Creating a reference script at a transaction output and
-#### sending ADA to the script address (with a datum)
+#### sending ada to the script address (with a datum)

-In order to use a reference script we must first create said reference script at a particular address.
-Note you cannot create a reference script at the same correspnding script address, this will result in a failure when trying to spend the transaction input at the script address.
+In order to use a reference script, we must first create this script at a particular transaction output.

 ```bash
 cardano-cli transaction build \